Dave Roberts (pitcher): Detroit Tigers

 Roberts was dealt along with Milt May and Jim Crawford from the Astros to the Detroit Tigers for Leon Roberts, Terry Humphrey, Gene Pentz and Mark Lemongello on December 6, 1975.
 After a 16–17 season with the 1976 Tigers, in which he was fifth in the American League (AL) in shutouts (4), seventh in games started (36) and ninth in complete games (18), he had surgery on his knee.
 On the final day of the 1976 season, Roberts gave up Hank Aaron's final career hit and RBI in the sixth inning.
 Aaron was lifted for a pinch runner.

 In 1977, Roberts was the Opening Day starter for the Tigers.
-In July 1977 he was purchased by the Chicago Cubs.

 Chicago Cubs

+In July 1977, the Chicago Cubs purchased Roberts' contract.

-In 1978, Roberts batted .327 for the Cubs, with a .500 slugging percentage, in 52 at bats, which was the eighth highest batting average for a pitcher in the designated hitter era.
+In 1978, Roberts batted .327 for the Cubs, with a .500 slugging percentage, in 52 at bats, which is the 13th highest batting average for a pitcher in the designated hitter era.

-In February 1979 he signed as free agent with the San Francisco Giants.

 1979: Giants and Pirates

+In February 1979, Roberts signed as free agent with the San Francisco Giants.